sandip3/RecipeVault-/Readme.md

    - Please maintain a respectful code of conduct when contributing to this project.

 ---

-## **License**
-- This project is licensed under the **MIT License**.
-- You are free to use, modify, and distribute this project as long as you retain the original license.

----
 ## **Screenshots**

 1. **Recipe View and Search Page**